-Ideally, a new feature must be pulled by more than one customer for it to show up in the backlog.
-It is okay to experiment with some new features that come straight out of your head but I still try and find ways to test them with a few customers first (in a demo, product presentation) before committing them to the backlog.
+Ideally, a new feature must be pulled by more than one customer for it to appear in the backlog.
+It is okay to experiment with some new features that come straight out of your head, but I still try and find ways to test them with a few customers first (in a demo, or product presentation) before committing them to the backlog.

 Passion around a vision is good.

 Passion around building what customers want is better.

 The number of features in-progress is constrained by the number of developers, and so is the number of features waiting for validation.
 This ensures that you cannot work on a new feature until a previously deployed feature has been validated.

 Rule 3: Close the loop with qualitative metrics first

 Because quantitative metrics can take some time to collect, I prefer to validate all features qualitatively first.
 The feature is nixed immediately if I don’t get a strong initial signal.
 Otherwise, it lives until the quantitative data is in.

 For qualitative feedback, I’ll contact the customer (or customers) that requested the feature once it goes live and ask them for feedback.
 Following Eric’s advice on focussing on macro effects, it’s not enough to test the “coolness” factor of the feature, but rather test if this feature solves the customer problem and, even more importantly, whether it can make or keep the sale.
 I also tend to highlight new features in face-to-face usability tests and periodic “release-update” newsletters, so they get more attention.